maggieddie/pushdownoo/README.md

 ### Graphviz

 For converting to svg dyck state graph.
-(It will get choke on large dot files)
+(It will get choked on large dot files)

 ## Compile

 	cd pdafordalvik
 	ant compile
 	ant jar

+### Note that the subproject jdex2sex should be compiled too.
+To do so:

+    	 cd jdex2sex
+	 make clean
+	 make compile

 ## Run
 Still in `pdafordalvik` folder

 	java -jar artifacts/PushdownOO_Exflow.jar org.ucombinator.dalvik.cfa.cesk.RunAnalysis [--k <number>] [--gc] [--lra] [--aco] [--godel] [--dump-graph] [--interrupt-after <number-of-states>] [--interrupt-after-time <number of minutes>] path/to/your/filename.apk